-A UNIVERSITY has failed to pay its staff and a union has called for an urgent fix and compensation for all those who are affected.
+A UNIVERSITY has failed to pay its staff on time as a union calls for compensation for all those affected.

-Staff at the University of Glasgow have not paid after an apparent technical issue with several banks.
+Staff at the University of Glasgow were paid later than expected after an apparent technical issue with several banks.

-Unison, one of the largest trade unions in the UK, posted a statement on its social media saying they were aware that “no-one” employed by the university had been paid today.
+Unison, one of the largest trade unions in the UK, posted a statement on its social media on Friday morning saying they were aware that “no-one” employed by the university had been paid.

 The union also said it had launched an investigation and was in touch with senior management about the situation and the “distress” it has caused their members.